er1czz/beyondwords/README.md

 5. **Takeaways**
    - Strong correlation between text and sentiment features
    - Text features are good enough
-   - User engagement level is a key indicator of conversion within the free-trial
+   - User engagement level is a key indicator of subscription within the free-trial
-   - Recommend casual analysis to determine the causation
-   - Recommend A/B testing to evaluate app features that can faciliate user conversion
+   - Recommend A/B testing on app features that faciliate user communication, which can reveal the causation.

 ## Examples
  <details>